Trip to India

 INDIVUE – Trip to India

-Get yourself a ticket to read and watch these inspiring and guiding true stories of a traveller in India!
+Get yourself a ticket to read and watch these inspiring and guiding true stories of a India traveller!
 Or just buy me a virtual cup of tea – it will keep this guide online and growing!

 Agra is a city in northern India, known for its rich cultural and historical heritage.
 The city is famous for the Taj Mahal, one of the Seven Wonders of the World, and a UNESCO World Heritage Site.
 The Taj Mahal is a mausoleum built in memory of the Mughal Emperor Shah Jahan’s wife Mumtaz Mahal and is widely regarded as one of the most beautiful buildings in the world.